dragonfly-science/dragonfly-website/content/publications/hill-moana_analysing_2024.md

 fashion.

-- As year effects are relatively minor in the longline fisheries, future catch reconstruction aĴempts could extrapolate interactions further back in time to avoid complications with assuming or estimating initial fishing mortalities in the assessments.
+- As year effects are relatively minor in the longline fisheries, future catch reconstruction attempts could extrapolate interactions further back in time to avoid complications with assuming or estimating initial fishing mortalities in the assessments.

 - Alternative assessment methods (for example surplus production assessments)